Paraná River, Basin, and Delta (South America)

 Map depicting the location of the Paraná River

 Paraná River Basin

-The Paraná River drainage basin, formed by the Paraná River and its tributaries, includes an area of approximately 2,800,000 sq km (1,081,000 sq mi) and includes the greater part of southeastern Brazil, Paraguay, southeastern Bolivia and northern Argentina.
+The Paraná River drainage basin, formed by the Paraná River and its tributaries, includes an area of approximately 2,800,000 sq km (1,081,000 sq mi) and the greater part of southeastern Brazil, Paraguay, southeastern Bolivia, and northern Argentina.

-Up to the confluence with the Iguaçu River, its area includes the most industrialized and urbanized region of Brazil, encompassing six Brazilian States and the Federal District.
+Up to the confluence with the Iguaçu River, its area includes Brazil's most industrialized and urbanized region, encompassing six Brazilian States and the Federal District.
 There are 57 large reservoirs in the basin.

 It concentrates one-third of the Brazilian population in urban centers like São Paulo, the largest city in Latin America.
-It is the drainage basin with the largest installed electricity generation capacity in the country, and also the one meeting the highest demand.
+Moreover, it is the drainage basin with the country's largest installed electricity generation capacity and the one meeting the highest demand.

 The Paraná Delta consists of several islands known as the Islas del Paraná.
 The river flows north-south and becomes an alluvial basin (a flood plain) before emptying into the Río de la Plata.